The geometric diagonal of the special linear algebraic cobordism: P1 -diagonal of the hermitian K-theory

 First, let $R$ be a field of characteristic different from $2$.
 By the previous lemma, we need to show that $\eta\etatop$ generates $\pi_{2,1}(\mathrm{kq})$.
-From the computation of the first homotopy module of the sphere spectrum, $\eta\etatop$ generates $\pi_{2,1}(\mathrm{kq})[1/e]$, where $e$ is the exponential characteristic of $R$; see \cite{RSO19, RSO24} and \cite[Theorem 2.5]{Ron20}.
-The same is true integrally as well, since inverting of $e$ does not change the group $\pi_{2,1}(\mathrm{kq})\simeq \pi_{2,1}(\KQ)\simeq \Z/2$ by Lemma \ref{lemma:kq_additive}.
+From the computation of the first homotopy module of the sphere spectrum, $\eta\etatop$ generates $\pi_{2,1}(\mathrm{kq})[\einv]$, where $e$ is the exponential characteristic of $R$; see \cite{RSO19, RSO24} and \cite[Theorem 2.5]{Ron20}.
+The same is true integrally as well, since inverting of $e$ does not change the group $\pi_{2,1}(\mathrm{kq})\cong \pi_{2,1}(\KQ)\cong \Z/2$ by Lemma \ref{lemma:kq_additive}.

-In general, the base change induces an isomorphism $\pi_{2,1}(\KQ_R)\to \pi_{2,1}(\KQ_{\mathrm{Frac}(R)})$ by Lemma \ref{lemma:kq_additive}, whence the claim. \end{proof} \begin{corollary} Let $R$ be as above.
+In general, the base change induces an isomorphism $\pi_{2,1}(\KQ_R)\to \pi_{2,1}(\KQ_{\mathrm{Frac}(R)})$ by Lemma \ref{lemma:kq_additive}.
+The result then follows because the element $\eta\etatop$ is compatible with base change. \end{proof} \begin{corollary} Let $R$ be as above.
 Then the following diagram commutes where the vertical isomorphisms are taken from Lemmas \ref{appendix_lemma_witt}, \ref{lemma:kq_additive}.
 In particular, if $R$ is a quadratically closed field then the map $\etatop\colon\pi_{8n+1,4n+1}(\KQ)\to \pi_{8n+2,4n+1}(\KQ)$ is an isomorphism. \end{corollary} \begin{proof} By the previous lemma the natural map $\eta\etatop\colon\pi_{8n,4n}(\KQ)\to \pi_{8n+2,4n+1}(\KQ)$ is surjective.
 Since it factors as the second homomorphism is a surjection as well.
 Hence, by Lemma \ref{appendix_lemma_witt} the desired diagram commutes if $R$ is a quadratically closed field.
 The general case follows by base change. \end{proof} \begin{theorem} Let $R$ be a regular local ring with $1/2\in R$.
 Then there is an isomorphism of graded $\GW(R)$-algebras where the ideal $I$ is generated by the relations \end{theorem} \begin{proof} Let us check the above relations.
 The first two of these follow from Lemma \ref{lemma:kq_additive}, and $\mathrm{I}(R)\cdot\eta\etatop=0$ holds by the proof of the previous corollary and Lemma \ref{appendix_lemma_witt}.
 The element $\eta\etatop\cdot H$ lies in $\pi_{6,3}(\KQ)=0$.
-The relation $\mathrm{I}(R)\cdot H=0$ is a consequence of the identification $\pi_{4,2}(\KQ)\simeq \GW^{[2]}_0(R)$.
+The relation $\mathrm{I}(R)\cdot H=0$ is a consequence of the identification $\pi_{4,2}(\KQ)\cong \GW^{[2]}_0(R)$.
 For the last one see \cite[5.2.d]{FH20}.